timcassell/ProtoPromise/Package/README.md

 - Circular await detection
 - CLS compliant

-This library was built to work in all C#/.Net ecosystems, including Unity, Mono, .Net Framework, .Net Core, UI frameworks, and AOT compilation.
+This library was built to work in all C#/.Net ecosystems (.Net 3.5 or newer), including Unity (5.5 or newer), Mono, .Net Framework, .Net Core, UI frameworks, and AOT compilation.
 It is CLS compliant, so it is not restricted to only C#, and will work with any .Net language.

 ProtoPromise conforms to the [Promises/A+ Spec](https://promisesaplus.com/) as far as is possible with C# (using static typing instead of dynamic), and further extends it to support Cancelations and Progress.